Is it Cheaper to Buy Online Or In-Store? (Explained)

 For many, shopping in a store has become a form of window shopping.
 This applies more frequently to items such as clothes, electronics, and other goods you may want to look at before swiping your card.

 Typically, a shopper will head to a store, find an item they’ve been shopping around for, and take a closer look.
-They often go home to conduct further pricing research if they like an item.
+They often go home for further pricing research if they like an item.
 If the same item is cheaper online, they will make a purchase.

-If a store offers an item for a better price, they will likely head back to the location to complete their purchase – mainly if the savings are substantial.
+If a store offers an item for a better price, customers will likely head back to the location to complete their purchase—mainly if the savings are substantial.
 If they are saving only a few dollars, the convenience of purchasing the item online may be enough for them to buy from a website.

-This form of “window shopping” is much more difficult if you live in an area that is far from a shopping area.
+This “window shopping” form is much more difficult if you live far from a shopping area.
 Many rural and even suburban towns don’t offer a wide selection of malls and other shopping centers.

 Researching Online Before Purchasing In-Store

-A similar logic can be applied to in-store purchases.
-It is common for shoppers to compare multiple items within the same category online before making an in-store purchase.
-This is common on big-ticket items.
+Similar logic can be applied to in-store purchases.
+It is common for shoppers to compare multiple items within the same category online before making an in-store purchase, especially on big-ticket items.

-Before heading to the store to buy a new refrigerator, you will likely dig online for the best option for your needs.
+Before heading to the store to buy a new refrigerator, you will likely dig online for the best option.
 Sure, stores often have dedicated salespeople to aid your decision-making.
 But today’s shoppers like to take a more educated approach.

 Final Thoughts on Whether it Is Cheaper to Buy Online Or In-Store

-This is especially true if the store is running a sale.
-The easiest way to ensure you pay the lowest possible price for the things you want is by comparing prices across digital shopping platforms and physical stores.
+This is especially true if the store is having a sale.
+The easiest way to ensure you pay the lowest possible price for the things you want is to compare prices across digital shopping platforms and physical stores.